COALAIP/specs/data-structure/README.md

 The COALA IP Specification models `RightsAssignment`s primarily through the transfer of assets (`Right`s) between parties.
-In addition to the information inherent to these transfers, a transfer may also contain a payload with more specific contract information concerning the exchanging parties; this is modelled as a `RightsTransferAction` Class with the following vocabulary:
+In addition to the information inherent to these transfers, a transfer may also contain a payload with more specific contract information concerning the exchanging parties; this is modelled as a `RightsTransferAction` class with the following vocabulary:

 ```javascript
 // RightsTransferAction Class